PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter14.md

 In this example, we set the optimization level to 3 for the `release` profile, which enables aggressive optimizations to improve performance.

-## Publishing a Crate to Crates.io
+## PUBLISHING A CRATE TO CRATES.IO

 Crates.io is the official package registry for Rust crates.
 To publish a crate to Crates.io, you need to create a Cargo.toml file with the necessary metadata, such as the crate name, version, and description.
 Then, you can use the `cargo publish` command to upload your crate to Crates.io.